tsileo/incremental-backups-tools/README.rst

 An incremental backup results in 2-4 file depending on the changes:

-* SigVault
+* A SigVault archive (stored in your cache, but also uploaded)
-* Archive containing created files if any
+* An archive containing created files if any
-* Archive containing deltas files if any
+* An archive containing deltas files if any
 * A JSON file containing directory state